 If your contribution to the PPF account is credited on or before 5th of that month, then that contribution will bear interest for that month too.
 If it is credited after 5th of that month, you will get interest only from the subsequent month.
 Therefore, if you make sure your contribution is getting credited in your account on or before 5th of that month, and then you will not miss the interest for that month too.

 The minimum amount needed to be invested every year is Rs.500.
 The maximum amount of investment allowed every year is Rs.1.50 lakh.
-You can make investments through a maximum of 12 installments per year.
 If your minor child also holds a PPF account then the combined limit of both the PPF account is limited to Rs.
 1.50 lakh.

 Not making the minimum investment in a year will attract a minimum penalty.